wyhitcs/team-letsencrypt/draftv1.md

 ##### **Test**

 Before the pull requests are merged, they have to first go through a unit coverage test , pass the integration test, and comply with the coding style of Let's Encrypt.
-It can be done on a popular online testing platform Travis CI.
+It can be performed on a popular online testing platform Travis CI.

 Another option for developers is to do their own test locally before pulling a request.
 Tox is officially recommended as a testing tool for running a full set of tests including config file parsing test and codes style testing.
 For debugging purpose, ipdb is a package used for detecting syntax errors.